-Comprehensive Examination: ESLM 700 Teaching English as a Second Language Certification Program (ESLA\SCT01) Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language The Teaching English as a Second Language certification program provides the necessary courses for initial or endorsement certification as a teacher of English as a second language in the state of New Jersey.
+Teaching English as a Second Language Certification Program (ESLA_SCT01)

+Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language

+The Teaching English as a Second Language Endorsement certification program is for candidates with a NJ Standard or CENs or equivalent outof-state certificate.
+It provides the necessary courses for initial or endorsement certification as a teacher of English as a second language in the state of New Jersey.

 After completing the required courses, candidates need to prepare an application package and submit it to the certification office in order to obtain their ESL certification.
-The package must include the following items: - 1.
-A notarized certification application form - 2.
-Passing scores (Advanced Low or above ) on ACTFL oral/written English proficiency tests (www.ACTFL.org) - 3.
-A photocopy of a teaching credential in another field (for endorsement only) - 4.
-A letter documenting teaching experience from the school principal (for endorsement only) - 5.
-A notarized non-citizen oath form (for non-U.S. citizens only) - 6.
-An official copy of transcripts from other institutions (for course transfer only) - 7.
-Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 8.
-An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey Note: For a New Jersey state-issued certificate: Non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and procedures.
-Admission Requirements:
+The package must include the following items:

+- 1. A notarized certification application form - 2.
+Passing scores (Advanced Low or above) on ACTFL oral/written English proficiency tests (www.ACTFL.org) - 3.
+A photocopy of a teaching credential in another field - 4.
+Completion of TCNJ-sponsored training in HIB (harrassment, intimidation and bullying) - 5.
+A letter documenting teaching experience from the school principal (for endorsement only) - 6.
+A notarized non-citizen oath form (for non-U.S. citizens only) - 7.
+An official copy of transcripts from other institutions (for course transfer only) - 8.
+Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 9.
+An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey

+Note: For a New Jersey state-issued certificate: Non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S.

+Please contact your adviser for certification application forms and procedures.